-I chose bed bugs because they’re one of the pests people most rarely talk about.
 It’s far more likely for someone to admit they have ants or roaches, or even rats, rather than bed bugs.
 This is understandable because these nasty little buggers also come with a sort of social stigma.
-I’m hoping to clear some things out with this blog post.
-So – Are bed bugs dangerous?

-Unlike other common pest problems, bed bugs hit people where they feel most vulnerable – in the bedroom.
-Because bed bugs reside in our most intimate space, it’s understandable we wouldn’t feel comfortable talking about them to anyone.
+Because bed bugs reside in the bedroom, which is our most intimate space, it’s understandable we would feel embarrassed and would not feel comfortable talking about them with anyone.
 That’s why we also start hiding bed bug symptoms.
 No one wants to become a social pariah because of something that probably wasn’t their fault, to begin with.

 Bed bugs are notoriously difficult to get rid of.
 That being said, you’re not completely helpless against them, either.
-There are some procedures that, while they won’t guarantee your protection against bed bugs, they would at least significantly improve your chances of avoiding an infestation.
+Some procedures can significantly improve your chances of avoiding an infestation.
 Here’s what you can do:

 - When you travel, leave your luggage outside the room and then perform an inspection.
 Carefully remove the sheets from the bed and check the mattress for bed bugs, small brown or red stains (especially around seams), shed skin or some other bed bug symptoms.

-- When you get back from the trip, immediately wash and dry your clothes on the highest possible temperature the fabrics can withstand.
-Carefully read the labels if you don’t want to end up ruining your clothes.
+- When you get back from the trip, immediately wash and dry your clothes at the highest possible temperature based on the label’s instructions.
+You can disinfect your luggage bags, as well.

 - Place plastic protectors on your mattress and bedding.

-- Never leave your coat on upholstered furniture.
+- Be careful when you leave your coat on upholstered furniture in public places.

 - If you’re buying pre-owned furniture, inspect it carefully for signs of bed bugs before buying it and definitely get them deep cleaned either with a steam cleaning machine or another way.

-None of these guarantees you will avoid an infestation, but at least they improve your chances.
-And if you suspect it’s already too late, you can also always call for professional bed bug removal.
+There are no guarantees, but at least taking precautions will significantly improve your chances.
+And if you suspect it’s already too late, you can also always call for professional bed bug inspection and removal.